alirezakhosraviyan/vue3-taglist/README.md

 - As a user, I need to be able to *Close the suggestions list.*  When the suggestions are visible, and *I click outside of the text input or suggestions list.*
 - As a user, I need to be able to *Close the suggestions list,*  When the suggestions are visible, and *I blur on the text input.*

+## Known Issues because of limited Time
+I don't have enough time according to my agenda to implement all features of my assignment!
+Tnx for understanding in advance!
+- list scroll
+- add new tag by ','
+- Testing by storybook

 ## Author